February 9, 2016

 Previous Eye Injury

 Previous ocular injuries, including a blunt trauma or a penetrating eye injury, can increase your risk for glaucoma over the long term.
 It's highly important to get the appropriate treatment soon after the injury occurs, so as to alleviate eye pressure issues, tissue damage or any scarring.

 Wolfe Eye Clinic has expertise in evaluating and treating glaucoma.
 We provide complete glaucoma treatment throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer and Waterloo.

-Contact us to ask any glaucoma-related questions or to schedule an appointment with one of our glaucoma specialists: Dr. Benjamin Mason, Dr. John Trible or Dr. Ryan Vincent.
+Contact us to ask any glaucoma-related questions or to schedule an appointment with one of our glaucoma specialists: Dr. Benjamin Mason, Dr. Gregory A. Christiansen or Dr. Ryan Vincent.